|Nutrition Facts (per serving)|

 Let the tomatoes stand for 10 to 15 minutes and then pat them dry with paper towels.

 Heat about 1/2 inch of shortening, bacon drippings, or oil in a large skillet over medium heat.

-Quick Ranch Dressing or Dip - Combine 1/4 cup of buttermilk (well-shaken) with 2 tablespoons of mayonnaise, 1 teaspoon of vinegar or lemon juice, and 1/2 teaspoon of garlic powder.
+Make a quick ranch dip to serve with the tomatoes: Combine 1/4 cup of well-shaken buttermilk, 2 tablespoons of mayonnaise, 1 teaspoon of vinegar or lemon juice, and 1/2 teaspoon of garlic powder.
 Season with salt and pepper, to taste.
 If desired, add a few teaspoons of fresh chopped parsley or chives.

 Besides fried green tomatoes, those end-of-the-season green tomatoes can be used in many other recipes.
 Some great possibilities include hot dog relish and green tomato pickles; even ketchup can be made with green tomatoes.
 They can also be used to make green tomato pie, moist green tomato cake, or fried corn and green tomato fritters.